复杂性文摘 NO:2003.11

 between Mr. Padilla and his lawyers. (¡K)

-"Lest any confusion remain," the judge wrote, "this is not a suggestion or
+"Lest any confusion remain," the judge wrote, "this is not a

 a request that Padilla be permitted to consult with counsel, and it is